-We inspect fish and shellfish farms and investigate serious outbreaks of disease in both farms and the wild.
+We inspect fish and shellfish farms and investigate serious outbreaks of disease in both farms and the wild in England and Wales.

-By helping to maintain the health of the UK’s fish and shellfish, we improve businesses’ ability to trade openly outside the UK, reduce their losses from disease and help protect a valuable natural resource.
+By helping to maintain the health of the fish and shellfish in England and Wales, we improve businesses’ ability to trade openly outside the UK, reduce their losses from disease and help protect a valuable natural resource.

 Who we are

 We are a Customer Service Excellent Standard accredited team based at the Centre for Environment, Fisheries and Aquaculture Science (Cefas) laboratory in Weymouth, Dorset.
 Dr Kevin Denham, who joined FHI in 1991, was appointed Head of the Fish Health Inspectorate (FHI) on 1 May 2008 and the inspectorate reports to the Department for Environment, Food and Rural Affairs (Defra).

 We are responsible for preventing the introduction and spread of serious diseases in fish, shellfish and crustacea by:

 - managing programmes that monitor the health of fish, shellfish and crustacea

 - taking steps to treat and reduce the spread of diseases